Kosovo Verification Mission: Operation Eagle Eye

-Operation Eagle Eye was part of the Kosovo Verification Mission during the Kosovo War using aircraft were contributed by France, Germany, Italy, Netherlands, the UK, and the USA.
+Operation Eagle Eye augmented the work of the Kosovo Verification Mission during the Kosovo War using aircraft were contributed by France, Germany, Italy, Netherlands, the UK, and the USA.
 Beginning on 17 October 1998.
 The aim was to monitor the federal Yugoslav government's compliance with United Nations Security Council Resolution 1199, and in particular the withdrawal of armed forces from Kosovo and compliance with the ceasefire.
 As a result of Yugoslav troop activities and other forms of non-compliance, ground observers withdrew citing "an unacceptable level of risk to the peace support verification mission" resulting in an end to aerial verification on 24 March 1999.

 Withdrawal

 In March 1999, together with the Rambouillet Agreement which the Serbian government refused to sign (just as NATO refused the terms for a diplomatic settlement proposed by Serbia), there was an increase in ceasefire violations by both sides as well as NATO threats of airstrikes against Serbia; as the risks increased, it was decided, against the objections of Serbia, to withdraw the KVM to Ohrid in Macedonia on 20 March 1999.
 Yugoslav forces' reaction to the withdrawal was "remarkably docile" and the KVM was downsized to 250 staff.

 Then, after the KVM had left, according to the U.S. State Department, state forces “launched a significant operation against KLA [Kosovo Liberation Army] forces,” and on March 23 “targeted” Pristina, Pec, and other cities “for ethnic cleansing”.

 Allegedly as a result, on 24 March NATO started its bombing campaign in what remained of Yugoslavia.

 After the start of the bombing, the Serb campaign of ethnic cleansing and other atrocities went into full effect.

 Refugees fled to Albania, Macedonia, and Montenegro; many refugees had their documents destroyed.

 In April 1999, the OSCE decided that the KVM should help deal with the refugee chaos; 70 verifiers were sent to Tirana, where they helped coordinate disaster-response and interviewed refugees.

-The mission was formally closed on 9 June 1999, leaving behind a residual OSCE Task Force for Kosovo to prepare for a longer term OSCE Mission in Kosovo which was established on 1 July 1999.
+The mission was formally closed on 9 June 1999, leaving behind a residual OSCE Transitional Task Force for Kosovo to prepare for a longer term OSCE Mission in Kosovo which was established on 1 July 1999 after Kosovo came under United Nations administration.